• Skip to primary navigation

 Instructions

 2. In large bowl, whisk together dry ingredients.
 In another bowl, mix oil, buttermilk, egg and vanilla extract.
-Then add dry ingredients to wet ingredients and mix by hand into a batter.
+Then add wet ingredients to dry ingredients and mix by hand into a batter.

-3. Gently mix in raspberries.
+3. Gently fold in the raspberries.
 Spoon raspberry batter into muffin tin lined with paper cupcake liners.
 Fill about ¾ full.
 You’ll get about 8-10 muffins.

-4. Use a spoon and sprinkle a layer of turbinado sugar on top.
+4. Use a spoon and sprinkle a layer of turbinado sugar on top of each one.

-5. Bake for 22-26 minutes or until toothpick inserted into center of muffin comes out clean.
+5. Bake for 22-26 minutes or until toothpick inserted into center of a muffin comes out clean.

 • Prep Time: 15 mins